 It is important to note that Gross Profit = Sales – Cost of Goods Sold

 The profit generated by a company on its cost of goods sold is represented by the ratio of gross profit margin.
-It is simple concept that reveals the proportion of gross profit per $1 of the turnover, the company is earning.
+It is a simple concept that reveals the proportion of gross profit per $1 of the turnover the company is earning.

-The gross profit show the profit before deduction of any selling cost and administrative costs and so on.
-So the gross profit margin is much higher than net profit margin.
+The gross profit shows the profit before deduction of any selling cost and administrative costs and so on.
+So, the gross profit margin is much higher than net profit margin.

-Operating ratio is used to measure the operating efficiency & pricing strategy of a company.
-It is calculated by the following formula
+The operating ratio is used to measure the operating efficiency & pricing strategy of a company.
+It is calculated by the following formula:

 Operating Margin = Operating Income / Net Sales

-Operating margin measures the proportion of the revenue of the company that is left over after deducting the variable cost of production like raw materials, wages etc. In order to pay the fixed costs like interest on debt, healthy operating margin is required for the company.
+It measures the proportion of the revenue of the company that is left over after deducting the variable cost of production like raw materials, wages etc. In order to pay the fixed costs like interest on debt, a healthy operating margin is required for the company.

-It is cleared from the operating margin of a company that how much it makes on each dollar of sales (before interest & taxes).
-When analysis is made in the ratio of operating margin to ascertain the quality of company than it is better to consider the change in operating margin over time in order to make comparison between the quarterly or yearly figures of the company with its competitors.
-If operating margin of company is enhancing then it is earning more per dollar of sales.
+It is clear from the operating margin of a company how much it makes on each dollar of sales (before interest & taxes).
+When analysis is made in the ratio of operating margin to ascertain the quality of a company then it is better to consider the change in operating margin over time in order to make comparison between the quarterly or yearly figures of the company with its competitors.
+If the operating margin of a company is enhancing then it is earning more per dollar of sales.
 The increase in the operating margin is better for the company.

 Net Profit Margin